5 Neurotoxins Found in Popular Foods

 But fish is also a top source of the neurotoxin mercury.

-Unlike the first three neurotoxins we’ve discussed, mercury is not intentionally added to our food supply but does get into our waterways where it accumulates in fish and seafood.
+Unlike the first three neurotoxins we’ve discussed, mercury is not intentionally added to our food supply.
+It gets into our waterways where it accumulates in fish and seafood.

 Some mercury naturally occurs (volcanic eruptions being a top source), but much of it is a side effect of modern-day pollution.